 The hovering backflip probably wasn’t necessary.

 The helicopter approach to Nimmo Bay Resort was already spectacular on its own—there really isn’t anywhere else on earth as supernaturally dizzying as the wilds of British Columbia.
-But my pilot couldn’t resist.
+But my pilot can’t resist.
 We hover briefly over the spruce-enveloped bay.
 Our engine begins to roar.
 The pilot grins mischievously and then jerks the joystick hard toward his lap.
 “This can’t be good,” I say.

 The helicopter lifts, then tilts back, back, back… The trees spin sideways.
 The bay slips out from under us.
 The sky comes rushing forward.
 Clouds.
 Blue.
 An eagle… The trees begin righting themselves.